cbyrohl/scida/docs/largedatasets.md

 !!! info

-    If you want to run the code below, you need access to the full [TNG](https://www.tng-project.org) simulation dataset.
+    If you want to run the code below, you need access to or download the full [TNG](https://www.tng-project.org) simulation dataset.
+    The easiest way to access all TNG data sets is to use the [TNGLab](https://www.tng-project.org/data/lab/), which supports [scida](https://www.tng-project.org/data/forum/topic/742/scida-analysis-toolkit-example-within-tng-lab/).

 Until now, we have applied our framework to a very small simulation.
 However, what if we are working with a very large data set